shahbazalamjobs/Web-Development-Practice/README.md

 ###  3. Devops

-Here's a numbered list of the items you've provided:

 1. Design, implement, and maintain cloud-based infrastructure using Kubernetes, Terraform, Docker, and other relevant technologies.

 2. Develop and maintain CI/CD pipelines for software delivery.